On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: Dynamic HMC algorithms

 Before stating the invariance result we make a few further comments on the general dynamic HMC scheme.
 The transition kernel of the dynamic HMC algorithm associated to $\rmpp_h$ and $\rmqq_h$ has the form

-for $q_0 \in \Rset^d$ and $\msa \in \mcbb(\Rset^d)$, and where we use the natural convention that $\rmpp_h(\msj \mid q_0, p_0) = 0$ for $\msj \not \subset [-2^{\Kmax}:2^{\Kmax}\}$ and where $\rho_{\mathbf{M}}(\cdot)$ denotes the density of $\gauss(0, \mathbf{M})$ on $\Rset^d$.
+for $q_0 \in \Rset^d$ and $\msa \in \mcbb(\Rset^d)$, and where we use the natural convention that $\rmpp_h(\msj \mid q_0, p_0) = 0$ for $\msj \not \subset [-2^{\Kmax}:2^{\Kmax}\}$ and where $\rho_{0}(\cdot)$ denotes the density of $\gauss(0, \Idd)$ on $\Rset^d$.
 We refer to as $\tilde{\Kker}_h$ as an extended deterministic dynamic HMC kernel.
-Note that because of the dependence of $\rmqq_h$ and $\rmpp_h$ on the momentum $p_0$, the kernel $\Kker_h$ cannot generally be expressed as a position-dependent mixture of basic HMC kernels, i.e., in the form $ \Kker_h'(q_0,\msa) = \sum_{j\in \mathbb{Z}} \varpi_j(q_0) \int \dd p_0 \ \rho_{\mathbf{M}}(p_0) \updelta_{\operatorname{proj}_1(\Phiverlet[h][j](q_0, p_0))}(\msa) $ where $\{\varpi_j(q_0)\}_{j\in\zset}$ is a sequence of non-negative weights which sum to $1$ for all $q_0$.
+Note that because of the dependence of $\rmqq_h$ and $\rmpp_h$ on the momentum $p_0$, the kernel $\Kker_h$ cannot generally be expressed as a position-dependent mixture of basic HMC kernels, i.e., in the form $ \Kker_h'(q_0,\msa) = \sum_{j\in \mathbb{Z}} \varpi_j(q_0) \int \dd p_0 \ \rho_{0}(p_0) \updelta_{\operatorname{proj}_1(\Phiverlet[h][j](q_0, p_0))}(\msa) $ where $\{\varpi_j(q_0)\}_{j\in\zset}$ is a sequence of non-negative weights which sum to $1$ for all $q_0$.
 Thus we emphasize that the dynamic HMC scheme presented here is significantly more general than mixtures of HMC kernels with different numbers of leapfrog steps.
 In particular the scheme is general enough to encompass e.g., NUTS \cite{hoffman2014no}, the Apogee-to-Apogee Path Sampler \cite{sherlock2023apogee} and other algorithms where the orbit selection is defined dynamically via a stopping time.

 The following proposition enables us to choose appropriate distributions $\rmpp_h$ and $\rmqq_h$ so that $\pi$ is invariant for $\Kker_h$.
-The proposition and its proof unifies and generalizes existing invariance proofs of HMC algorithms in the literature, particularly that in \cite[Appendix A]{Betancourt}.
+The proposition and its proof unifies and generalizes existing invariance proofs of HMC algorithms in the literature, particularly that in \cite[Appendix A]{Betancourt}. \begin{proposition} If the orbit selection kernel $\rmpp_h$ and index selection kernel $\rmqq_h$ satisfy